Standing Hip Extension, to strengthen your gluteal muscles (the three muscles which make up the buttocks)

 - Keep a glass or bottle of water to hand to ensure you stay hydrated

 - Have a chair or other stable object to hold onto if necessary

 - Place your weights - whether they are actual dumbbells, cans of beans, bottles of water or whatever works for you - where you can easily reach them, but won't trip over them

 - Exercise within your comfort zone, pausing the video whenever you need to rest or hydrate

 - Play background music if it helps you relax

-If you're enjoying FIT FOR GOOD online, we’d love to see you via pictures or videos – we are regularly asked by news sources for images of people doing the sessions.
-Perhaps someone in your household has a phone that could take pictures or a video clip?
-Please send here.
+If you're enjoying Fit For Good online sessions, we’d love to see you via photos or videos – we're regularly asked by news sources for images of people doing the sessions.
+Perhaps someone in your household has a phone and could take pictures or a video clip?
+Please send them here.